birdhousesinc/mobile-microservice/README.md

-# FeedHenry Hello World MBaaS Server

-This is a blank 'hello world' FeedHenry MBaaS.
-Use it as a starting point for building your APIs.
+# Birdhouses Inc Mobile Microservice

+This microservice is a simple gateway, passing requests through to the relevant Microservice
+It relies on a series of environment variables being set up:
+__SALESFORCE_SERVICE:__ ID of the Salesforce mBaaS service
+__SHAREPOINT_SERVICE:__ ID of the Sharepoint mBaaS Service
+__PRODUCTS_LIST_ID:__ ID of the list in Sharepoint which contains our products descriptions
+__ORDERS_SERVICE:__ ID of the orders mongo database

-# Group Hello World API
+# Group Mobile Microservice API

-# hello [/hello]
+# orders [/orders]

-'Hello world' endpoint.
+'Get orders' endpoint.

-## hello [POST]
+## orders [GET]

-'Hello world' endpoint.
+'List orders' endpoint.

 + Request (application/json)

++ Response 200 (application/json)
     + Body

             {
-              "hello": "world"
+              "list": ["orders", "go", "here"]
             }

+## orders [POST]

+'Create order' endpoint.

++ Request (application/json)
+    + Body

+            {
+              "some": "order info"
+            }

 + Response 200 (application/json)
     + Body

             {
-              "msg": "Hello world"
+              "your": "new order here"
             }